 Durga Puja ends with immersion of idols

-The five-day Sarodia Durga Puja, the biggest religious festival of the Hindu community, ended on Monday with the immersion of Goddess Durga idols across the country.
+The five-day Durga Puja, the biggest religious festival of the Hindu community, ended on Friday with the immersion of the idols of goddess Durga and her children in water bodies.